wp-plugins/postman-smtp/readme.txt

 1. The required Client ID and Client Secret

 == Changelog ==

+= 1.4 - in development =
+* Sending Yahoo email now supported with OAuth 2.0 authentication!
+If the Wizard detects that a Yahoo server has been entered, it automatically configures OAuth 2.0.
+* First time users may now choose to import Password-authentication settings from Easy WP SMTP

 = 1.3.4 - 2015-02-11 =
 * 500 downloads and six 5-star ratings in only three weeks!
 Cool!
 8-)